Considering light-matter interactions in the Friedmann equations: Results

 The history of the Hubble parameter $H(z)$ and its evolution in the future $H(a)$ calculated by Eq.
-(19) is shown in Fig.~\ref{fig:2} for five scenarios summarized in Table 1.
-As mentioned, the form of $H(z)$ is controlled by $\Omega_a$ (Fig.~\ref{fig:2}a), while the form of $H(a)$ is controlled by $\Omega_m$ (Fig.~\ref{fig:2}b).
+(25) is shown in Fig.~\ref{fig:8} for five scenarios summarized in Table 1.
+The form of $H(z)$ in Fig.~\ref{fig:8}a is controlled by $\Omega_a$ and the power-law exponent $\beta$, while the form of $H(a)$ in Fig.~\ref{fig:8}b is controlled by $\Omega_m$.
 The Hubble parameter $H(z)$ increases with redshift up to its maximum.
 After that the function rapidly decreases to zero.
 The drop of $H(z)$ is due to a fast increase of light attenuation producing strong repulsive forces at high redshift.
 For future epochs, function $H(a)$ is predicted to monotonously decrease to zero.
 The rate of decrease is controlled just by gravitational forces; the repulsive forces originating in light attenuation are negligible.
-For a comparison, Fig.~\ref{fig:2} (red line) shows the Hubble parameter $H(a)$ for the standard $\Lambda$CDM model \citep{Planck_2015_XIII}, which is described by Eq.
+For a comparison, Fig.~\ref{fig:8} (red line) shows the Hubble parameter $H(a)$ for the standard $\Lambda$CDM model \citep{Ade2015_Planck_XIII_Cosmological_parameters}, which is described by Eq.
 (6) with $\Omega_m = 0.3$ and $\Omega_\Lambda = 0.7$.
-The deceleration of the expansion becomes zero before $H(z)$ attains its maximum (see the black dot in Fig.~\ref{fig:2}a).
-The redshift of the zero deceleration is about 2/3 of the maximum achievable redshift.

-The distance-redshift relation for the proposed cyclic model of the Universe is quite different from the standard $\Lambda$CDM model (see Fig.~\ref{fig:3}).
-In both models, the comoving distance monotonously increases with redshift, but the redshift can go possibly to 1000 or more in the standard model, while the maximum redshift is likely 14-15 in the cyclic model.
+The distance-redshift relation of the proposed cyclic model of the Universe is quite different from the standard $\Lambda$CDM model (see Fig.~\ref{fig:9}).
+In both models, the comoving distance monotonously increases with redshift, but the redshift can go possibly to 1000 or more in the standard model, while the maximum redshift is likely 14-15 in the optimum cyclic model.
 The increase of distance with redshift is remarkably steeper for the $\Lambda$CDM model than for the cyclic model.
-The ratio between distances in the cyclic and $\Lambda$CDM models is about 0.54.
+The ratio between distances in the cyclic and $\Lambda$CDM models rapidly decreases from 1 at $z = 0$ to about 0.63 at $z > 4$.